WannesFransen1994/elixir-learning-materials/phoenix-framework/05-i18n/guide/3_language_switching.md

 end
 ```

 First of all we add the plug to our browser pipeline.
-This causes every request to pass through that plug.
-After which, if the language setting is present, will configure this for every request it is processing.
+This causes every browser request to pass through that plug.
+Notice that the browser pipeline is included in the scope at the `router.ex`.
+The plug itself will check if the language setting is present.
+If so, it will configure this for every request it is processing.
 This is done with `I18nWeb.Gettext |> Gettext.put_locale(locale)`.
 After the locale is found and set for the connection, we add a cookie.

 ## Closing notes